 Because of his world-renowned genius, Albert Einstein’s brain became a coveted object — even after he died.
-Within hours of Albert Einstein’s death on April 18, 1955, an autopsy was performed on him by a doctor who actually stole his brain.
+Within hours of Einstein’s death on April 18, 1955, an autopsy was performed on him by a doctor who actually stole his brain.

 While Einstein’s son was initially furious, he did later permit the doctor, a man named Thomas Harvey, to give the brain to researchers who wanted to identify whether the physicist’s genius came from a brain that was physically different.